Ladders with lace, “making things work” 2

 I have a brick repeat sorted out, not certain about its end-use

-the resulting fabric: A_ empty needles left in work throughout, B_ as the direction of transfers is reversed, the empty needle on top portion is “filled” in by lifting up purl bar from the row below on its adjacent side, C_ 2 adjacent needles are constantly left empty to create ladders, with one needle brought in to work for every one taken completely out of work as needed.
+the resulting fabric: A_ empty needles left in work throughout, B_ as the direction of transfers is reversed, the empty needle on top portion is “filled” in by lifting purl bar from the row below onto its adjacent side, C_ 2 adjacent needles are constantly left empty to create ladders, with one needle brought in to work for every one taken completely out of work as needed.
 There are more possibilities.
 When experimenting it is helpful to keep good notes to ensure the ability to reproduce the desired effects.

 previous post on leaf-shaped lace